ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 ![N|Solid](http://i.imgur.com/LLRzEbF.png)

-# Asset Book: A Cross-Blockchain Contract & Asset Management Platform
+# Proof: A Cross-Blockchain Contract & Asset Management Platform

-Asset Book is an agnostic, trustless system for transmitting information across multiple distributed ledgers, better known as “blockchains”.
+Proof is an agnostic, trustless system for transmitting information across multiple distributed ledgers, better known as “blockchains”.
 This solution allows digital agreements, cryptocurrencies, and digital assets to move between parties using different ledger types, managed via a decentralized application and synced via a sidechain.
 Specialized smart contracts, computer nodes, or a combination of the two designed for particular blockchain types serve as orchestrated oracle systems on top of participating blockchains, following a common standard for seamless synchronization of aggremement execution and asset recordation.
 This solution also relies on an easy-to-use interface which allows non-technical users to manage their land deeds, financial accounts, intellectual property holdings, identity, legal agreements, and other assets, taking advantage of the underlying trustless infrastructure.